 When doing this run it may be advisable to reduce the pace of your Out and Back workout the previous day as that workout focuses on many of the same adaptations and subjecting the body to this load twice in 48 hours could be excessive.

-Parts of the workout descriptions are adapted from BreakThrough Running with permission.
+Parts of the workout descriptions are adapted from Running Wizard with permission.